everschen/ecfs/README.md

 ## kernel space distribute file system

-### development plan
+### Development Plan

-phase one: one node, one disk;
+- Phase one: one node, one disk
-phase two: one node, two disks;
+- Phase two: one node, two disks
-phase three: two nodes, two disks for each node;
+- Phase three: two nodes, two disks for each node